 It can be grown up a trellis, trained up the arches and pergolas, on the roof or side of the wall, balconies, etc. The flowering continues to be produced throughout the year although more during dry spells.

 It requires well-drained soil.
 Regular pruning helps in new growth and keeps it maintained as bougainvillaea grow quite fast, and unless pruned, become a tangled mass of new and old growth.

-There are many varieties and colors of bougainvillaea to choose from in India.
+There are many varieties and colors of bougainvillaea to choose from.